bathom14/GravebloomReference/content/003 Classes/Sorcerer/Subclasses/Shadow Magic.md

 ### Level 18: Umbral Form

+You can draw out the full power of your shadow magic, if only for a brief time.
+As a bonus action, you can transform into a creature of pure shadow, granting you the benefits below:

-Starting at 18th level, you can spend 6 sorcery points as a bonus action to transform yourself into a shadowy form.
-In this form, you have resistance to all damage except force and radiant damage, and you can move through other creatures and objects as if they were difficult terrain.
-You take 5 force damage if you end your turn inside an object.
+- You are resistant to all damage except force and radiant.
+- You can move through non-magical creatures and objects as if they were difficult terrain.
+If you end your movement inside an object you are instantly shunted to the nearest unoccupied space, taking 1d10 force damage for every 5 feet you were forced to travel.

-You remain in this form for 1 minute.
-It ends early if you are incapacitated, if you die, or if you dismiss it as a bonus action.
+This transformation lasts for 1 minute, but it ends early if you are incapacitated, die, or you use your bonus action to end it.
+You can use this feature once between each long rest at no cost, but to use it again you must expend 7 Sorcery Points.